-The New York-based news and gossip website announced Thursday the $201,199 raised during a recent phenomenal Indiegogo fund-raising campaign will now be donated to for Toronto-area charities.
+New York-based news and gossip website Gawker has announced that the money raised on Indiegogo to buy Toronto Mayor Rod Ford’s alleged crack cocaine video will now be donated to four Toronto-area non-profits.

 The Assembly of First Nations (AFN) says the revelation that Canadian officials used malnourished Aboriginal populations in nutritional experiments has “sent a shockwave through First Nations in Canada and should be no less shocking to all Canadians and beyond.”